 Many US service providers are tapping into regulatory funding programs such as FCC Connect America Fund (CAF-II), Alternative-Connect America Model (A-CAM), Rural Broadband Experiments (RBE), Rural Digital Opportunity Fund (RDOF), Alaska Plan, and New NY Broadband to extend broadband access across the country and close the digital divide in rural America.
-In exchange for receiving government funding, participating service providers need to provide proof of speed and latency performance pre-testing at random locations beginning in 2021 and prepare for official testing in 2022 or risk losing monthly funding with financial penalties.
+In exchange for receiving government funding, service providers participating CAF Phase II Model need to complete network speed and latency performance pre-testing at random locations beginning in 2021 and prepare for official testing in 2022 or risk losing monthly funding with financial penalties.

 FCC funding recipients span all tiers of operators, and many are small organizations with limited resources to manage the FCC reporting requirements and schedule.
 Today, many customer premise equipment (CPE) devices are unmanaged, making it difficult to comply with the FCC test strategy and reporting obligations.
-Service providers are faced with limited choices – hardware-based appliances that are intrusive to customers and require expensive truck rolls to install and maintain, or open-source software that requires in-house technical development.
+Service providers have limited testing tools and solutions to choose from – hardware-based appliances that are intrusive to customers and require expensive truck rolls to install and maintain, or open-source software that requires in-house technical development.

-Incognito enables participating service providers to meet FCC CAF-II, A-CAM, RDOF, RBE, Alaska Plan, and New NY Broadband weekly network speed and latency test reporting requirements with automated and industry-proven remote device management.
-The Incognito Digital Home Experience Solution, powered by Incognito’s TR-069 Auto Configuration Server, can measure residential subscribers’ service quality by leveraging automated speed and latency testing to fine-tune your network, guarantee compliant results, and keep customers happy.
-Incognito’s solution is vendor and device neutral – we can manage any device type, from any vendor.
+Incognito enables all participating service providers, regardless of size, to meet FCC CAF-II, A-CAM, RDOF, RBE, Alaska Plan, and New NY Broadband weekly network speed and latency test reporting requirements with automated and industry-proven remote device management.
+The Incognito Digital Experience Solution, powered by Incognito’s TR-069 Auto Configuration Server featuring User Services Platform support, can measure subscribers’ service quality by leveraging automated speed and latency testing to fine-tune their network, guarantee compliant results, and keep customers happy.
+Incognito’s solution is vendor and device neutral – we can manage any device type from any vendor.
 Unlike hardware-based solutions, Incognito's solution is flexible and turnkey, enabling operators to adapt to updated technical requirements and remain fully compliant while keeping costs low.